cabforum/smime/SBR.md

 ### 9.4.4 Responsibility to protect private information

 The CA or RA SHALL protect private information using appropriate safeguards and a reasonable degree of care.
+The CA or RA SHALL require the same from any service providers who handle private information on behalf of the CA or RA.

 ### 9.4.5 Notice and consent to use private information

-No stipulation.
+The CA or RA shall provide appropriate notices to, and receive the necessary consent, from Subject Individuals before using private information for any purpose other than providing services related to the issuance and management of Certificates.
+The CA or RA shall require the same from any service providers who handle private information on behalf of the CA or RA.

 ### 9.4.6 Disclosure pursuant to judicial or administrative process